 Nevertheless, while river water quality in Ireland compares favourably to that in Europe, we continue to see a worrying trend in the loss of our highest quality river sites and an increase in the number of poor quality sites.

-The water quality at over half (53%) of the monitored river water bodies in Ireland is categorised as being at ‘good’ and ‘high’ ecological status – while the remainder are at less than good (47%).
+The water quality at half (50%) of the monitored river water bodies in Ireland is categorised as being at ‘good’ and ‘high’ ecological status.
+The remaining half are at less than good (50%).
+Almost one fifth (18.5%) of monitored river water bodies are in poor or bad status and are severely polluted.
+There has been a 1% decline in the ecological health of monitored river water bodies since the 2013-2018 period,

 Excess nutrients, such as phosphorus and nitrogen, cause the most problems for the ecology in Irish rivers, so it is important to minimise nutrient losses to water.
 Irish rivers also face threats from: